Work-related injuries

 - Check the employee has received treatment

-- If there is on-going incapacity, the Wellnz case manager will contact you to discuss, agree and sign a return to work plan which may include a workplace assessment or alternative work
+- If there is ongoing incapacity or work restrictions, a Wellnz Case Manager will contact you to discuss, agree upon, and sign a return-to-work plan.
+This may include a workplace assessment or identifying what suitable alternative duties may be available, either within your department or elsewhere in the University

-- Any issues regarding the employee’s return to work should be directed to the Wellnz Case Manager
+- Direct any concerns or issues relating to the employee’s return to work to their assigned Wellnz Case Manager

 Injury Management and Rehabilitation awareness for staff with direct reports